 Celebrate kindness all throughout Be Kind to Humankind Week – and all year long – with these journaling prompts and exercises!

 Journaling is a great way for students to dig into a topic like kindness, as it offers them the chance to take something they’ve always been told is important and understand why it really matters so much.

-50 Writing Ideas to Celebrate Be Kind to Human Kind Week
+50 Writing Topics to Celebrate Be Kind to Human Kind Week

 - What does kindness mean?